OxfordRSE/QVue/README.md

   * `fetch.display` is a human-readable name for your endpoint to display to the user.
 * `content`: allows you to customise what the user sees at the end of the instrument:
   * `custom` can contain markdown-formatted text to display
+  * `thank_you` will show a default thank you text
+    * Note: if no content is specified, only this is displayed.
   * `summary` will show the instrument's summary results page if set to `true`
   * `download` will offer the user a download link if set to `true`
   * `silent_fetch` will suppress upload feedback if set to `true`